Business & Finance

 Be especially alert to negative responses or even undertones.
 And watch closely for inaccuracies that need to be corrected, or misconceptions you must clear up.
 Rumors, of course, must be addressed directly and killed dead, to emphasize the point!

+Now you’re ready to set you public relations goal.
+Namely, correct that inaccuracy, or clear up that misconception, or kill that rumor.
+Keep your goal zeroed in on the precise negative you wish to correct.
 What now?
 How will you reach that goal?
 Of course with a strategy, and you have three available to you: create opinion where there isn’t any, alter existing opinion, or reinforce it.
 The goal you already set will determine which strategy choice you make.

 The quality of the message you send to your key outside audiences will have a huge bearing on whether their perceptions can be altered in your direction.
 For instance, if your message persuades them that the rumor that you dump chemicals into the river is simply not true, you will sense the change in their perception and, thus, their behavior as they again cooperate and/or do business with you as before.